leipzig/leipzig.github.io/_pages/about.md

   I am passionate about community building and knowledge sharing, having founded the PhillyR user group and maintaining a top-20 ranking on biostars.org.
 My commitment to open science and reproducible research has led to the development of multiple open-source tools and frameworks that are widely used in the bioinformatics community.

   Currently serving as Product Manager at TileDB, I manage the population genomics product line, working directly with biopharma and hospital partners to develop scalable analysis workflows.
-My unique combination of deep technical expertise, research experience, and business acumen allows me to effectively translate complex computational challenges into successful product solutions.
+My unique combination of deep technical expertise, research experience, and business acumen allows me to translate complex computational challenges into successful product solutions.
 ---

 My career has dealt primarily with writing software to visualize, explore, and manipulate biological data.
 I have worked as a bioinformatics software engineer and product manager - in academia, industry, and in diagnostic, therapeutic and platform startups.
 During my roles in product development I have helped software companies understand and navigate the bioinformatics space.
 I have over 40 peer-reviewed publications, and an O'Reilly book.
 My university training was in Biology and Computer Science with an emphasis on bioinformatics and statistical genetics, and a PhD in information science with a dissertation on reproducible research.